fengyunzaidushi/awesome-github-repos/data.md

 *   [LAION-AI/Open-Assistant](https://github.com/LAION-AI/Open-Assistant) - OpenAssistant is a chat-based assistant that understands tasks, can interact with third-party systems, and retrieve information dynamically to do so.

-*   [mindsdb/mindsdb](https://github.com/mindsdb/mindsdb) - Federated query engine for AI - The only MCP Server you'll ever need
+*   [mindsdb/mindsdb](https://github.com/mindsdb/mindsdb) - Query Engine for AI - The only MCP Server you'll ever need

 *   [mlfoundations/open\_clip](https://github.com/mlfoundations/open_clip) - An open source implementation of CLIP.